shane-reaume/protractor-4-all/README.md

 Steps:

-1) npm i
+1) download the repo
+2) `npm i`
+3) run the gulp task named google-desktop-chrome

+Next Steps If using browserstack:

-2) add browserstack credentials and your devices in browserStack.cred.js.setup
+1) add browserstack credentials and your devices in browserStack.cred.js.setup
-3) change browserStack.cred.js.setup to browserStack.cred.js
+2) change browserStack.cred.js.setup to browserStack.cred.js
     (this is a gitignore so you can contribute to the project)
-4) Run the desktop or browserstack/mobile job from the gulpfile.js
+3) Run the desktop or browserstack/mobile job from the gulpfile.js